calebplum/tanda-react-challenge/README.md

-Tanda Adnat React front-end challenge from [Tanda](https://github.com/TandaHQ/work-samples/tree/master/adnat%20(react))
+Tanda Adnat React front-end challenge from [Tanda](https://github.com/TandaHQ/work-samples/tree/master/adnat%20(react)) by Caleb Plum

 Instructions:
 1. Navigate to the backend server in ./backend and run: